 - Ready-made: Though these are available ready-to-wear at over the counter at sports shops and are a relatively cheap option, ready-made models will generally be bulky and hard, providing a limited amount of protection due to their poor fit.

 Ollie & Darsh highly recommend custom-fitted mouth guards as these provide the most effective protection.
 This is because they:

 - Are based on the specific measurements of your mouth

 - Are odourless and tasteless

 - Will be thick enough to provide sufficient protection

-They are also a proven way of combating problems related to Bruxism or teeth grinding during the night-time, but in such cases they are often referred to as night guards.
-It is important to remember that this will be in your mouth while you sleep, so it is advisable to choose one which is comfortable and durable to the act of clenching teeth.
-Choosing a custom-made mouth piece for cases of tooth grinding in your sleep is often the best option.
+They are also a proven way of combating problems related to Bruxism or teeth grinding during the night-time, but in such cases, they are often referred to as night guards.
+It is important to remember that this will be in your mouth while you sleep, so it is advisable to choose one which is comfortable and durable for the act of clenching teeth.
+Choosing a custom-made mouthpiece for cases of tooth grinding in your sleep is often the best option.